rharel/webext-private-bookmarks/sources/README.md

 ### Implicit locking

 There are several cases that induce a locking implicitly:
  * When the front folder is deleted unexpectedly.
-In this case locking ensues __without synchronization__ to the back, i.e. the back retains its state prior to unlocking.
  * When the extension's privacy context setting is set to "private" and the user exits private browsing.
 A private browsing "exit" is when the last private window is closed.
  * Ideally, we would like to implicitly-lock when the extension is suspended, but that requires the `browser.runtime.onSuspend` event to be implemented in Firefox, which is not the case at the time of writing.